 We found 8 neurologists who accept United Healthcare Gold near Amarillo, TX.

-Dr. Shivaram Gowdagere works as a neurophysiologist and neurologist.
-He is in-network for several insurance carriers, including Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze.
+Dr. Shivaram Gowdagere works as a neurophysiologist and neurologist in Fort Worth, TX and Amarillo, TX.
+He accepts several insurance carriers, including Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze.
 He studied medicine at the University of Mysore.

 Conditions / Treatments